 We had a lazy morning, with Alex collecting us at around 1130 for a tour around the city.
 He drove us all around Iasi pointing out major landmarks and telling us a little about the history of the city, and what it was like to grow up there.
 We parked up in the center, and visited a few of the churches; apparently Iasi has around 800!
 Alex told us how Romania used to be something of a gateway to Europe, regularly attacked by the Turks, with varying results through the years.

-Early afternoon, we headed out to the Aero Club where Alex bases his TB20.
+Early in the afternoon, we headed out to the Aero Club where Alex bases his TB20.
 The grass runway is just off the end of the main Iasi airport runway, and confusingly is also aligned the same direction.
 A few light aircraft are based there, as well as some Antonov AN2s that perform crop dusting work and other duties.
 We met a friend of Alex’s who flies 737s for a regional Romanian airline; he had suffered a crash in his microlight aircraft and was now busy rebuilding the wings and upgrading them from fabric cover to carbon fiber.

-This done, we returned to the hotel to rest a bit, carry out flight planning for the next day, and in my case shop for a new new clothes!
+This done, we returned to the hotel to rest a bit, carry out flight planning for the next day, and in my case shop for a few new clothes!
 I’d had to discard a few that turned out to be rather worn out, but the large modern mall next to the hotel came through for me.

 Alex collected us just before 7 and took us to dinner in a traditional Romanian restaurant.
 The first two courses were a wide selection of seemingly every traditional Romanian item on the menu, and he told us a bit about each one and the history behind them.
 They were delicious, although we ended up with enough food to feed a party of 10!
 The evening involved plenty more Romanian wine and spirits, ending late, and requiring Uber rides back to our respective homes with the car to be collected in the morning!